-Did you know red meat uses 28x more land and 11x more water than pork or chicken?
-Good quality cropland is being used to grow animal feed rather than human food?
+Did you know good quality cropland is being used to grow animal feed rather than human food?

 If you're an avid meat eater, start with one veggie dinner a week and increase this as you get more confident of some new veggie dishes.

-One oft voiced struggle is not having a 'focus' to a dish or craving the sort of texture meat provides.
+One oft voiced struggle is not having a 'focus' to a dish, or craving the sort of texture meat provides.
 If this is you, try halloumi, jackfruit, aubergine, smoked tofu, seitan, lentils or the firmer varieties of mushrooms.
-Many veggies also use protein alternatives such as Quorn who make meat-free burgers, sausages, mince and even fishless 'cod' fillets.
+Many veggies also use meat alternatives such as Quorn who make meat-free burgers, sausages, mince and even fishless 'cod' fillets.

 For the veggies and vegans among you - a recipe book recommendation for you in the form of Happy Food by Bettina Campolucci Bordi.
 Mm-mmm.

-Have no shame in taking your resuable bottle into a cafe and asking for a water top up... unless they're super busy, then maybe shuffle along to the next place...
-To find cafes which actively label themselves as not minding this, read this article.
+Have no shame in taking your reusable bottle into a cafe and asking for a water top up... unless they're super busy, then maybe shuffle along to the next place...
+To find cafes which actively invite you to top up your water with them, read this article.

 On this liquid theme, you could also get a reusable coffee cup.
-Or one of my favourite purchases of the last year – my reusable shopping bag.
-It folds up to be so dinky and lightweight that it lives in my bag, but makes regular appearances.
+Or one of my favourite purchases – my reusable shopping bag.
+It folds up to be so dinky and lightweight that it lives in my bag ready for those unexpected trips to the shops.